wlach/wrla.ch/activitypub/README.md

 pair and replace `public-key.pem` before publishing the actor.
 Rotating a key after federation begins requires retaining the old key long enough for remote servers to refresh the actor document.

+### Worker Builds troubleshooting

+The build log should show one of the deploy commands above.
+Two errors point to specific configuration mistakes:

+- A Pages-project warning followed by `Missing entry-point to Worker script or to assets directory` means Wrangler ran from the repository root and found the site's root `wrangler.toml`.
+- `ModuleNotFoundError: No module named 'pydantic'` during upload validation means plain Wrangler ran from `activitypub`.
+Use `uv run --locked pywrangler deploy`; pywrangler vendors the dependencies before passing the deployment to Wrangler.

+An automatic root-level `uv sync` in the build log is unrelated.
+It installs the static site's dependencies into the build machine, not the Python packages uploaded with the Worker.
+A failed build leaves the most recent successful Worker deployment running.

 ## Local development